TexasherScript/python-sql/README.md

-# python-sql
+# Profile Exploratory Project
+###Project Description
-The project is designed to help users learn the fundamentals of web development using Python and SQL, focusing on building a responsive and interactive portfolio site.
-The final product will serve as a personal branding tool, showcasing their skills and achievements in a professional and polished manner.
+This project is designed to help users learn the fundamentals of data analytics by exploring a vast dataset using Python and SQL.
+The goal is to analyze profiles within the dataset, derive insights, and visualize key trends.
+This project will guide users through setting up the environment, importing the dataset, performing analysis, and creating visualizations.